 Toni Collette

 Collette made her film debut in the 1992 film Spotswood.
-Her breakthrough came playing a socially awkward romantic lead in Muriel's Wedding (1994), which earned her a Golden Globe Award nomination.
-She later was nominated for the Academy Award for the thriller The Sixth Sense (1999), as well as two BAFTA Awards for the romantic comedy About a Boy (2002) and the comedy-drama Little Miss Sunshine (2006).
-She has also acted in Emma (1996), Velvet Goldmine (1998), The Hours (2002), Japanese Story (2003), In Her Shoes (2005), Mary and Max (2009), The Way, Way Back (2013), Hereditary (2018), Knives Out (2019), I'm Thinking of Ending Things (2020), Nightmare Alley (2021), Juror No. 2 (2024), and Mickey 17 (2025).
+Her breakthrough came playing a socially awkward romantic lead in Muriel's Wedding (1994), which earned her a nomination for the Golden Globe for Best Actress.
+After appearing in Emma (1996) and Velvet Goldmine (1998), she was nominated for the Academy Award for Best Supporting Actress for playing a grieving mother in the thriller The Sixth Sense (1999).
+She was twice nominated for the BAFTA Award for Best Supporting Actress for her performances as troubled women in the romantic drama About a Boy (2002) and the tragicomedy Little Miss Sunshine (2006).
+She has also acted in The Hours (2002), Japanese Story (2003), In Her Shoes (2005), Mary and Max (2009), The Way, Way Back (2013), Hereditary (2018), Knives Out (2019), I'm Thinking of Ending Things (2020), Nightmare Alley (2021), Juror No. 2 (2024), and Mickey 17 (2025).

 Biography from the Wikipedia article Toni Collette.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.